Bund yields set for one of the biggest weekly rises in 2016

 “The focus clearly is on the implementation of the measures announced in March, which suggest that the ECB has adopted a wait-and-see approach before contemplating further easing measures,” ING senior rate strategist Martin van Vliet said.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were down 1 basis point at 0.22 percent on Friday.
-They were still up 9.1 basis points on the week, the biggest weekly gain of 2016 if sustained.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, were down less than a basis point at 0.23 percent on Friday.
+They were still up 9.5 basis points on the week, the biggest weekly gain of 2016, unless yields fall another basis point later in the day.

-Details of the ECB’s corporate bond-buying programme gave credit markets a boost.
-While the central bank did not give explicit targets on the size of the scheme, investors were surprised that purchases would extend to such a diverse range of borrowers.

-The iTraxx Europe index, which is derived from the credit default swaps of 125 investment grade companies, fell 2 basis points to a five-week low of 86 bps.

 Bunds are now further away from the record low of 0.05 percent reached last April, having fallen as low as 0.075 percent last week.
 Investor nerves remain tight, though, with the memory of last year’s sell-off becoming more vivid as its April 29th anniversary draws closer.